miketlk/micropython-specter-diy/docs/esp8266/tutorial/intro.rst

 * The flashing instructions above use flashing speed of 460800 baud, which is good compromise between speed and stability.
-However, depending on your module/board, USB-UART convertor, cables, host OS, etc., the above baud rate may be too high and lead to errors.
+However, depending on your module/board, USB-UART converter, cables, host OS, etc., the above baud rate may be too high and lead to errors.
 Try a more common 115200 baud rate instead in such cases.